Discography — Bibliography — Blog — Database

 In addition Brower/Walker Enterprises Ltd. recorded the complete concert.
 Several soundtrack albums with the performing artists were released.
 The record with the Chuck Berry part of the concert was first released in 1978 on the Magnum label (Live in Concert, LP 703), a 2-LP set.
 Origin of this album is a bit obscure.
 Definitely it did not go through a review by Chuck Berry or someone with a deeper knowledge of his work.
 Several songs are mis-labeled or mis-credited.

 The two LPs contain live versions of Rock 'n' Roll Music, Nadine, School Day (labeled Hail, Hail, Rock and Roll), Wee Wee Hours followed by a medley made from Johnny B. Goode, Carol, and Promised Land.
 Next is a version of Willie Dixon's I'm Your Hoochie Coochie Man (labeled Blues Tune), followed by Sweet Little Sixteen, Memphis, Too Much Monkey Business, My Ding-A-Ling, Reelin' and Rockin', Johnny B. Goode (again) and Maybellene.
-A complete and correctly titled CD version of the original double-album was released as part of the cheap 3-CD set Live & in the studio (Goldies GLD25461, 2010 ).
+A complete CD version of the original double-album with correct song titles was released as part of the cheap 3-CD set Live & in the studio (Goldies GLD25461, 2010).

 The original 2-LP set contains each song on its own, introductions and transitions are cut off.
 Later low-price LPs and CDs often used edited versions of the songs with verses omitted or endings faded out.
 However, there are also budget LPs which contain more than the original album.
 Most important are the two albums by Everest Records (Live, CBR 1007, image right) and Carrere (Chuck Berry, 64006, image left).
 Both of which contain introductions and transitions left off in the original LPs.